Table of Contents

 drwxr-xr-x 23 root root 4.0K Aug 9 04:25 ../

 We’re getting a much more verbose output.
-The ls command is now using the -l-a-t-h, and -r arguments automatically.
+The ls command is now using the -l, -a, -t, -h, and -r arguments automatically.
 All of these arguments will instruct ls to use the listing (-l) format, list all (-a) files — including hidden files — and print the file sizes in human-readable (-h) formats (e.g., 1K, 234M, 5G).

 My alias will also sort the output by modification time (-t), and reverse (-r) the order of the list so recently modified files appear at the bottom of the terminal.
 This collection of arguments is my personal ls preference, but yours may be different.